EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 The contents of the file is the line(s) between `cat <<EOF` on line 2 and the second `EOF` on its own line, line 4 (`Hello, World!\n`).
-Any lines that comes after the second `EOF` (the `echo` lines) are just a regular commands, not part of the content of the file created.
+Any lines that comes after the second `EOF` (the `echo` lines) are just regular commands, not part of the content of the file created.
 (Technically, HEREDOC format allows any marker instead of `EOF` but this blog will always use `EOF` by convention, which is mnemonic for `End Of File`.)

 Note that the previous example rendered environment variables *before* writing the file.
-The file contains the *value* of the variable as it was at the time of creation, and discards the variable name.
-In order to write a shell script via HEREDOC, that contains variable *names* (not values), you need to disable this behaviour.
-To do this, you put quotes around the first `EOF` marker:
+The file contains the *value* of the variable as it was at the time of creation, and replaces the variable name reference.
+In order to write a shell script, via HEREDOC, that contains variable *names* (not values), you need to disable this behaviour.
+To do this, you put quotes around the first `EOF` marker, and then no variables will be substituted in the body:

 ```bash
 TMP_FILE=$(mktemp --suffix .sh)